fdietz/team_dashboard/README.markdown

     bundle install

-Create a database.yml from the example config (using MySQL):
+Create a database.yml from the example config.
+Note, that this will overwrite your existing configuration using MySQL:

     cp config/database.example.yml config/database.yml